invalidusrname/vault/README.md

 # Vault README

-This demo repository serves as the single source of truth for the storage of secrets.
+This demo repository shows how to use single source of truth for the storage of secrets using Vault.
 Data items such as database passwords, api keys, etc are all stored in configuration management here for auditing and collaborative purposes.

 ## Directory Structure